Code-Institute-Submissions/shalinshah54-lab-RehabPotential/README.md

 Thank You for all your help for which I was able to put together my very first project [RehabPotential](https://shalinshah54-lab.github.io/RehabPotential/rehab.html)

-## UX - User Experience design
+# UX - User Experience design

-### Goals for creating the poject :-

-The inspotation and planning of the priject was from the patients  themselves.
+The inspiration and planning of the project was from the patients themselves.
 They alway wanted to know more about the clinic and there features.
 Thats what made me think to make an user friendly informative project that can be easily navigated without difficulty for old and disable patients.

+The planning of the project is broken into 5 planes;

+* The Strategy Plane
+* The Scope plane
+* The Structure Plane
+* The Skeleton Plane
+* The Surface Plane

+# **Strategy Plane**

+The goal as a creator of my project is to act as a requirment of the patients.

+## *Creator Stories*

-### Creator Story :-
+### *Creator Goals* :-

 * I wanted the project to b pleasing to the eyes at first glance.
 * I wanted the project to be easily navigated on different platforms(mobile, tablets, laptops and desktops).
 * I wanted easiy language text so the users can read without difficulties.
 * I wanted to alert the users due to the pandemic COVID-19 the safety precautions prior to coming into the clinic.
-*I want all text and quotesto be properly placed and the shouldn't feel out of place as soon as they land on the page.
+* I want all text and quotesto be properly placed and the shouldn't feel out of place as soon as they land on the page.

+## *User Stories*

-### User Story :-
+### *First Time Visitors* :-

-#### First Time Visitors

 * As per the visitors, I want there experience to be user friendly.
 * I want them to be easily navigate through the pages using the navigation bar.